From Moscow to St. Petersburg

 Day 4.
 From Novgorod to Upper Mandrogi.
 Distance 345 km.

 After breakfast we pay a visit to the Novgorod Kremlin nestled along the Volkhov River – the oldest of the extant fortresses in Russia.
 Then we head on to Upper Mandrogi.
-It will be a long drive with some interesting stops.
 We’ll pass Old Ladoga, the oldest inhabited area in the Leningrad Region.
 According to many chronicles, this was the original capital of Northern Russia of the 800-900s.
 A fortress dating back to the 1100s, ancient churches, monasteries, barrows and caves make for a significant accumulation of ancient monuments here.

 Day 5.
 From Upper Mandrogi to Petrozavodsk.
 Distance 25o km.